Kiyú – Ordeig

 Kiyú – Ordeig is a coastal resort in the San José Department of southern Uruguay.
 It has two main nuclei 5 km apart, Kiyú at the west and Ordeig at the east, joined by a stripe of houses that runs parallel to the beach.
 The name Kiyú is often used to refer to the whole resort.
+The origin of the name is cricket in Guaraní.

 Geography

 The resort is located on the Rio de Plata, around 15 km (by road) southwest of the intersection of Route 1 with Route 45, which lies just west of the city Libertad.
 Another road, also 15 kilometers long, starts on Route 1 at Puntas de Valdez and ends slightly west of the resort.

 Population

 In 2011, Kiyú-Ordeig had a population of 423.